 Trichur Vidyasagar (called Sagar) is a neuroscientist, with a special interest in vision.
-He is a professor in the Department of Optometry & Vision Sciences at the University of Melbourne and also an affiliate of the Melbourne Neuroscience Institute.
+He is a professor in the Department of Optometry & Vision Sciences at the University of Melbourne and also an Honorary Professorial Fellow at the Florey Institute Neuroscience and Mental Health.

 Sagar first qualified as a medical doctor from the University of Madras.
 Having already been involved in research into vision and neuroscience during his undergraduate years, he proceeded to do a PhD at the University of Manchester, exploring neuroplasticity in the developing sensory system.
 He then moved to the Department of Neurobiology at the Max-Planck Institute for Biophysical Chemistry, Goettingen.
 During the 10 years at MPI, he studied the basic neural circuitry underlying visual perception.
 This work, which has continued when he moved to Australia, first to The Australian National University (John Curtin School of Medical Research and School of Psychology) and then to The University of Melbourne, has led to a new theory of how basic attributes of a visual scene such as lines, colours and movement are coded by the brain.
 This understanding could help not only in being able to explain many perceptual disturbances but also the development of neural prostheses for the blind.